wecacuee/articulated-slam/README.md

     Also think in direction of estimating the weight/force required to open door but just observing someone else operating it ... just like the fabric paper.
+* It is better to use change in direction of surface normals rather than relative movements of points of time to get revolute joints.

 #Paper ideas
 * Compare with Ashutosh Saxena' work of priors on object trajectories